techidaily/site-android-transfer/source/_posts/two-ways-to-sync-contacts-from-oppo-a58-4g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer music from android to iphone- move the selected data from Oppo A58 4G to iPhone](https://images.wondershare.com/drfone/guide/transfer-ios-to-android-5.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That’s it!
 With just one click, you can now move music from Oppo A58 4G to iPhone.
 After that, you can safely disconnect both of the Oppo A58 4G devices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to transfer music from Oppo A58 4G to iPhone selectively?